-In his own obituary, Einstein (1949) wrote,
+In his "own obituary," Einstein (1949) wrote,

 The double nature of radiation (and of material corpuscles) is a major property of reality, which has been interpreted by quantum-mechanics in an ingenious and amazingly successful fashion.
-This interpretation, which is looked upon as essentially final by almost all contemporary physicists, appears to me as only a temporary way out....
+This interpretation, which is looked upon as essentially final by almost all contemporary physicists, appears to me as only a temporary way out.

-While Einstein saw the Copenhagen interpretation of the wave-particle duality of light as a temporary fix, Niels Bohr (1934, 1958, 1963; see Jammer 1966) saw it as a fundamental aspect of reality when he wrote, "we are compelled to acknowledge... a new trait which is not describable in terms of spatiotemporal pictures... [and we must envision processes] which are incompatible with the properties of mechanical models...and which defy the use of ordinary space-time models."
-While the irreconcilability of the wave-particle duality and the principle of complementarity has become an idola tribus (R. Bacon 1267; F. Bacon 1620) among almost all contemporary physicists, perhaps it is possible to take the best parts of both theories to get a synthetic and realistic model of a photon that can describe both gamma rays and radio waves.
+Einstein saw the Copenhagen interpretation of the waveparticle duality of light as a temporary fix (i.e., a bug), whereas Niels Bohr (1934, 1958, 1963; see Jammer 1966) saw it as a fundamental aspect (i.e., a feature) of reality when he wrote, we are compelled to acknowledge . . . a new trait which is not describable in terms of spatiotemporal pictures. . . . [and we must envision processes] which are incompatible with the properties of mechanical models . . . and which defy the use of ordinary space-time models.

+Although the irreconcilability of the wave-particle duality and the principle of complementarity have become an idola tribus (R. Bacon 1267; F. Bacon 1620) among almost all contemporary physicists, perhaps it is possible to take the best parts of both theories to obtain a synthetic and realistic model of a photon that can describe both gamma rays and radio waves.
 Such a theory should be approximated by the quantum mechanical mathematical point-like photon in the gamma ray region and by the wave theory that describes infinite plane waves in the radio wave region of the spectrum.

-2.3 BINARY PHOTON
+2.3 THE BINARY PHOTON